24 Nov Prepare For Career Transitions Effectively

-These are some of the kind of questions which career transition coaching will help individuals to address so that they are then able to take the next professional step with clarity and confidence.
+These are some of the kind of questions where coaching will help individuals to prepare for career transitions, so that they are then able to take the next professional step with clarity and confidence.

 Career transition coaching often begins with a values/attitudinal assessment which becomes the foundation of the coaching process.
 The values assessment is used to sharpen their evaluation of potential employers and employment opportunities.
 With our clients at Kavyata, we also ask them to think about their personal and professional goals, where in life they’re fulfilled and where they’re not.

-What can you expect to gain from Career Transition Coaching
+What can you expect to gain when you prepare for Career Transitions through Coaching

 When people are going through a career transition, it impacts every aspect of their lives.
 Clients set the agenda for each session, and as they move forward in the process, they often work on personal issues that impact their career transition.
 Our approach is often akin to helping them develop a “holographic view” of the choices they can make while they travel the transition path.
 The holographic view considers the potential impact of their personal and professional choices on everyone and everything in their lives.